How to Make Cube Steak Tender

 If you think of yourself as a “meatatarian," then you need to give cube steak a try despite what you may have heard.

-Cube steak is a beautiful cut of meat because it is relatively inexpensive while still providing an exquisite taste.
+Cube steak is a beautiful cut of meat because it’s relatively inexpensive while still providing an exquisite taste.
 However, if not cooked properly, it can be rather tough.

 Let’s start with the basics.
 This meat comes from the hind end or shoulder of the cow.
-Butchers can make it from just about any part of the cow, but these two portions are the most popular because they are tougher.
+Butchers can make it from just about any part of the cow, but these two portions are the most popular because they’re tougher.

 Once the meat has been removed from the cow, the butcher will run it through a tenderizer.
-Once this is complete, you will notice small indentations on the meat, which gives the cube steak its recognizable look.
+Once complete, you’ll notice small indentations on the meat, which gives the cube steak its recognizable look.

-If beef is not your thing, you may be able to find variations made from elk, deer, or pork instead.
+If beef isn’t your thing, you may be able to find variations made from elk, deer, or pork instead.

 Making Tender Cube Steak

-The butcher will have run the cut through a tenderizer before purchasing.
-However, if you do not prepare it right, you may negate that tenderizing work.
+The butcher will have run the cut through a tenderizer before you purchase it.
+However, if you don’t prepare it right, you may negate that tenderizing work.

-Try these techniques to make sure that your cube steak recipe is not working against you.
+Try these techniques to ensure your cube steak recipe isn’t working against you.

 In the Skillet